javergarav/sarch-validation/README.md

 ## Dataset Structure

-The dataset is organized into **three groups of architectures**.
+The dataset is organized into **two groups of architecture descriptions**.
-Each group is represented by a folder (`group_1`, `group_2`, `group_3`).
+Each group is represented by a folder (`group_1`, `group_2`).

-Inside each group, every system is documented in a dedicated `.sarch` file, which describes its architecture using the **SARCH language**.
+Inside each group, every system is documented in a dedicated `.sarch` file, which describes its architecture using the **Sarch language**.

 ---

 ## Group 1 – Open Source Projects

-These are **real-world open-source projects** manually collected from GitHub.
+These are **real-world open-source projects** manually collected from:

+* GitHub: manual review by keywords.
+* Previous Research Works: manual review in conference and journal papers.

-They provide concrete examples of microservice-based architectures with different domains, technologies, and integration patterns.
+They provide concrete examples of web-based architectures with different domains, technologies, and patterns.

 ### Included Projects